otterspawdesign/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach takes a function and applies it once to each array element, map creates a new array from a function on the old array.

 2. What is the difference between a function and a method?

+they are similar except a method is a function which is a property of an object.

 3. What is closure?

+everything remembers the scope that it was created in.

 4. Describe the four rules of the 'this' keyword.

+implicit - left of the dot
+   explicit - forces a function to use a particular object with call, apply or bind window - everything, the window (returns undefined) new - the new object

 5. Why do we need super() in an extended class?

+to access all the elements of the parent class.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [*] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [*] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [*] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [*] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [*] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [*] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [*] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [*] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [*] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your team lead as a Reviewer on the Pull-request
+- [*] Add your team lead as a Reviewer on the Pull-request
-- [ ] TL then will count the HW as done by  merging the branch back into master.
+- [*] TL then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product